-Ethics Experts To File Lawsuit Saying Trump's Overseas Interests Violate Constitution
+Ethics Experts File Lawsuit Saying Trump's Overseas Interests Violate Constitution

 America

-Ethics Experts To File Lawsuit Saying Trump's Overseas Interests Violate Constitution
+Ethics Experts File Lawsuit Saying Trump's Overseas Interests Violate Constitution

-A team of ethics experts and legal scholars is filing a lawsuit in federal court this morning that says President Trump's overseas businesses violate the Constitution's emoluments clause, which bars presidents from taking money from foreign governments.
+A team of ethics experts and legal scholars filed a lawsuit in federal court this morning that says President Donald Trump's overseas businesses violate the Constitution's emoluments clause, which bars presidents from taking money from foreign governments.

-The group filing the suit says it will ask the court "to stop President Trump from violating the Constitution by illegally receiving payments from foreign governments" with ties to Trump interests.
+The group says it is asking the court "to stop Trump from violating the Constitution by illegally receiving payments from foreign governments" with ties to Trump interests.
+The lawsuit states that:

+"These violations of the Foreign Emoluments Clause pose a grave threat to the United States and its citizens.
+As the Framers were aware, private financial interests can subtly sway even the most virtuous leaders, and entanglements between American officials and foreign powers could pose a creeping, insidious threat to the Republic."

+The lawsuit cites numerous examples of how Trump stands to make money by doing business with companies and other entities linked to foreign government.

 "When Trump the president sits down to negotiate trade deals with these countries, the American people will have no way of knowing whether he will also be thinking about the profits of Trump the businessman," according to Citizens for Responsibility and Ethics in Washington, which is part of the suit.